SpongePowered/SpongeDocs/source/plugin/basics/configuration.rst

 .. warning::

     When your plugin is running for the first time, the returned pathname may refer to a configuration file that does not yet exist.

 .. note::

     The use of YAML format (http://yaml.org/spec/1.1/) is also supported, but the preferred config format for Sponge plugins is HOCON.
-Conversion from YAML to HOCON can be automated; a simple code snippet for converting a bukkit plugin configuration folder with a dedicated data folder (sharedRoot = false) is provided below.
+Conversion from YAML to HOCON can be automated; a simple code snippet for converting a Bukkit plugin configuration folder with a dedicated data folder (sharedRoot = false) is provided below.

 .. code-block:: java